Parasite Control to Protect You and Your Pet

 For cats we use Revolution.
 Using this product monthly, throughout the year will kill adult fleas, prevent flea infestation, intestinal worms, ear mites and heartworm.

-For dogs we recommend an oral medication, Sentinel to be given monthly.
+For dogs we use Sentinel monthly.
 Throughout the year it protects against flea infestation, intestinal worms and heartworms.
-Use Capstar to kill adult fleas, for dogs that go places where they might pick up a “hitch hiker” flea, such as dog parks, groomers, or while traveling.
-Capstar only last 24 hours – not a monthly preventative.
+Use Simparica to kill adult fleas and ticks, for dogs that go places where they might pick up a “hitch hiker” flea, such as dog parks, groomers, or while traveling.

-For dogs that are at risk of getting ticks (hiking/camping) we recommend the additional use of either Parastar Plus (a topical medication) or Nexgard ( a chewable tablet) to use when exposed to tick infested areas.
+For dogs that are at risk of getting ticks (hiking/camping) we recommend the additional use of Simparica (oral) or Revolution(topically) to use when exposed to tick infested areas.

-For flea infestations in houses with dogs we recommend using Nexgard, a pill that will kill adult fleas after they jump on and lasts 1 month.
-You also need to treat the house with an area treatment (we carry and recommend Knockout.)
+For flea infestations in houses with dogs we recommend using Simparica, a pill that will kill adult fleas after they jump on and lasts 1 month.
+For heavy infestations in the house, you also need to treat the area with an area treatment, Knockout.
 Starting on the preventative at the same time is important to prevent future outbreaks.

 Frequently asked questions: